lopierra/r_learning_resources/csvconfv5_recap.md

 **R:**
 -	[RMarkdown-Driven Development](https://csvconf.com/speakers/#emily-riederer) (talk) – This was my favourite talk in terms of immediately useful tips.
 If you've been working in R but are ashamed to share your code with others – (a) don't be!
 Everyone feels the same way; but (b) the tips in this talk will help you clean things up, both for others and your future self.
 This talk is based on this excellent [blog post](https://emilyriederer.netlify.app/post/rmarkdown-driven-development/) and [technical appendix](https://emilyriederer.netlify.app/post/rmddd-tech-appendix/).

+From Nicola: below are some additional talks that I found interesting

+- [Decision making in "successful' data analysis] (https://csvconf.com/speakers/#salina-cheuk-ting-ho) (talk) - We think of data as being objective when it's not.
+When we're analyzing data, we're making many explicit and implicit decisions along the way which impact the outcome.

+- How data has transformed journalism.
+Inside and out. by Sisi Wei (talk) - Keynote address from an investigative journalist.
+I like how she talked about how people in her industry can "collaborate on technology and compete on the stories".
+This also applies to our academic research.
+I also liked her idea of interviewing your data set.
+"If you had a human being with all of this knowledge, what would you ask them?"
+Great use of data visualizations.

+- Data Solidarity: Lessons from co-building open source tools with Indigenous Peoples by Emily Jacobi (talk) - This was the second keynote address.
+It had little to do with our research work, but the data story around the technology of Mapeo was beautifully recounted and worth watching.